coderedtails/blog/actor_paradigm_v2.md

 This is an area where the **Actor Model** shines.
 Since actors don't hold state there is no difference in sending a message to an actor A or actor B as long as both fulfil the same job.
 This allows us to have an entire swarm of actors just waiting to receive a message!
 As far as the sender is concerned, he sent the message to *any* of the right actors.
-Which one ultimatly does the work is of no relevance.
+Which one ultimately does the work is of no relevance.

 Akka provides `Routes` for this.
 You can write your own, but the ones that come out of the box cover most of the cases.
 The nature of these routes allows you to adapt dispatching messages to your actors.
 Here are some of the more interesting `Routes`:
 * `RoundRobinRoutingLogic`: each of the actors in the pool just takes turns.
 Good for jobs that will roughly take the same time distributing the load evenly.
 * `SmallestMailboxRoutingLogic`: The time for the task may vary so assign the message to the actor with the least pending messages to keep the load approximately even.
-* `ScatterGatherFirstCompletedRoute`: Your task is idempotent and latency critical, so have all actors deal with it and the original sender gets the first response that comes through.
+* `ScatterGatherFirstCompletedRouteLogic`: Your task is idempotent and latency critical, so have all actors deal with it and the original sender gets the first response that comes through.

 In our example such a `Route` would be the agent.
 Were we to use a `RoundRobinRoutingLogic` then all our actors would be treated equally.
 In most cases this probably safe initial approach.